 You can split date and time using both Excel formula or other Excel features.
 In this tutorial, we will show how you can separate date and time using Excel tools like Text to Columns, Flash Fill, and the Power Query.

-3 Methods to Separate Date and Time in Excel without Formula
+How to Separate Date and Time in Excel without Formula: 3 Suitable Methods

 Assume that we have a dataset that contains the date and time in the same cell.